It was an early fall morning when I was getting ready for the day. Suddenly my husband walked into our home with a very solemn look on his face.

 Kangals have only recently been added to the list of top LGDs, but don’t let that deter you.
 They are not particularly great for herding animals but they are still a good selection for simply guarding your livestock.

 Plus, these dogs are supposed to be great with children and other pets.
 They are known for their loyalty and how gentle they are.
 They are also very agile dogs and quite speedy too, which is great because when they need to sprint after a predator they are capable of doing so.

-Komanders are fighters.
+Komonders are fighters.
 They are not afraid of predators and will fight to protect livestock.
-Though they will fight, these dogs have a keen sense about them.
+Though they will fight, these dogs have a keen sense of them.
 So they won’t fight until absolutely necessary.

-However, they have a lot of special character traits that should really be considered prior to deciding to bring them onto your homestead.
+However, they have a lot of special character traits that should really be considered prior to deciding whether to bring them onto your homestead.
 First, these dogs bark a lot and are very loud.
 Second, they are considered overprotective.
-Which leads us to number three, because these dogs can be over protective, they would be at risk of attacking a stranger.
-So you will definitely want to keep these things in mind.
+Which leads us to number three, because these dogs can be overprotective, there could be a risk of them attacking a stranger.
+You will definitely want to keep these things in mind.

 3. Great Pyrenees

-When I think of an LGD, my mind immediately goes to the Great Pyrenees.
+When I think of an LGD farm dog, my mind immediately goes to the Great Pyrenees.
 They have been used as LGDs for centuries.
 Though these dogs can be very aggressive towards predators, they are still considered trustworthy.